 Tutorial: Uploading a file

-MASV Transfer Agent abstracts a lot of the MASV API for you.
+MASV Agent abstracts a lot of the MASV API for you.
 It is a fast, reliable, flexible way to add file transfers to your application.
-You can run Transfer Agent as a standalone executable or in a Docker container.
-Because your application interacts with Transfer Agent via a RESTful web API, you can run Transfer Agent locally, on-premises in your own data center, or in the cloud.
+You can run MASV Agent as a standalone executable or in a Docker container.
+Because your application interacts with MASV Agent via a RESTful web API, you can run MASV Agent locally, on-premises in your own data center, or in the cloud.

-To keep this tutorial simple, you'll run Transfer Agent in a Docker container locally on your computer to upload a single file to a MASV Team.
+To keep this tutorial simple, you'll run MASV Agent in a Docker container locally on your computer to upload a single file to a MASV Team.
 After it's uploaded, other members of the Team can download it with the MASV Web App or MASV Desktop App.
-Of course, you could use the Transfer Agent to download packages, too.
+Of course, you could use the MASV Agent to download packages, too.

 What you'll learn